 Another interesting thing is that while house prices have no doubt gone up in real terms, so too have our wages.
 However the wage to house value ratio is terrible.
 For example if you were buying in Melbourne back in 1988, you’d earn the equivalent of $66,000 today and be buying a $260,000 house!

-The ultimate resource for buying a home and saving thousands!
+The ultimate guide for buying a home and saving thousands!

 Read the Guide!